 Beginning in 2014, the Rio Grande Valley has experienced an unprecedented migration of undocumented and unaccompanied children fleeing violence and poverty in Guatemala, El Salvador, and Honduras.
-COHI, Catholic Charities, Hidalgo County Health Department, and numerous local Rio Grande Valley volunteers successfully coordinated and provided over 400 volunteer clinicians for the efforts at Sacred Heart Church where the refugee clinic is still housed.
+COHI, Catholic Charities, Hidalgo County Health Department, and numerous local Rio Grande Valley volunteers have successfully coordinated and provided over 400 volunteer clinicians for the efforts at Sacred Heart Church where the refugee clinic is still housed.

 During this initial response in July 2014, COHI provided medical supplies and equipment that were both donated and purchased through a combination of grants and local/out-of-town donations from generous individuals and private foundations.
 Local and out-of-town/state volunteers provided care to more than 40,000 women and children since 2014.

 During the summer months of 2014 volunteers from medical, social work, legal fields, and community volunteers interviewed 120 refugees in a survey implemented by the staff of the Center for Torture Survivors, Bellevue Hospital, New York City, to inform the psychological first aid that the volunteers in the clinic are providing.